Voldrix/onlyfans-dl-2/README.md

   * `max age = 0` - sets max age to latest date from the filenames for each profile individually

 To use with Telegram Bot:
-`python3 telegram_bot.py`
+`python3 telegram_bot.py` \
-Notes: Telegram API not allow fast messeage flood, so telethon can't send all files at once.
+**Notes**: Telegram API not allow fast messeage flood, so telethon can't send all files at once.
 If you see in pinned message "Remaining files to send: XXX (not 0)" - just rerun /get XXX command.

 ## Session Variables
 You need your browser's __user-agent__, onlyfans **sess**ion cookie, __x-bc__ HTTP header, and **user-id**.
 Here's how to get them